-A single cup (240 mL) provides just 5 grams of sugar, which is naturally occurring (
+A single cup (240 mL) provides just 5 grams of naturally occurring sugar (

-Sugar-sweetened beverages like soda, energy drinks, and specialty coffees account for up to 50% of added sugar in the U.S. diet and can add an extra 500 calories per day to your total calorie intake (
+Meanwhile, sugar-sweetened beverages like soda, energy drinks, and specialty coffees account for up to 50% of added sugar in the U.S. diet.
+Depending on how much you drink, these beverages can easily add an extra 500 calories to your daily intake (

-Therefore, choosing low sugar beverages like celery juice may dramatically cut your overall sugar and calorie intake.
+Choosing low sugar beverages like celery juice may cut down your overall sugar and calorie intake.

-Celery juice packs antioxidants that may help lower inflammation in your body.
-Moreover, it’s very hydrating and low in sugar, making it a great alternative to sugary beverages.
+Celery juice contains antioxidants that may help lower inflammation in your body.
+It’s also hydrating and low in sugar, making it a great alternative to sugary beverages.

-Though celery juice cleanses are a popular health trend, you should be skeptical of their claims — most of which are overblown and aren’t based on sound science.
+Though celery juice cleanses are a popular health trend, you should be skeptical of their claims.
+They’re often overblown and not based on science.

-Celery juice has soared in popularity due in part to Anthony William, a self-proclaimed health expert with no formal background in nutrition or medicine.
+Celery juice has soared in popularity.
+In part, this is due to Anthony William, a self-proclaimed health expert with no formal background in nutrition or medicine.

-William and others claim that celery juice is a cure-all that heals chronic illnesses due to its “undiscovered cluster salts” that kill off harmful bacteria in your gut.
+William claims that celery juice is a cure-all that heals chronic illnesses due to its content of so-called “undiscovered cluster salts” that kill off harmful bacteria in your gut.